antor44/livestream_video/README.md

 This Linux script adds some new features:

--Support for multi-instance and multi-user execution
+-Support for multi-instance and multi-user execution (For SMPlayer: Go to Preferences -> Interface -> Instances, and turn off the option to use only one instance)

 -Language command-line option "auto" (for autodetection), "en," "es," "fr," "de," "iw," "ar," etc., and "translate" for translation to English.